 The club was officially called Tullow Golf and Tennis Club but generally known as “Tullow Tennis Club”.
 In the early years croquet was also played in the front of the club house on site.

-The existing club house was built during the 1950’s but was derelict and now a new modern clubhouse has taken its place.
+The original club house was built during the 1950’s but was derelict and now a new modern clubhouse has taken its place.

 The tennis club facilities consisted originally of just two grass courts and one tarmac court.
 In the 1980’s a second tarmac court was constructed.
 There was also of course a 9 hole pitch & putt club on site which was in use up to 1990 but along with the other facilities also ran into disuse.

 Tennis tournaments were a regular feature of the club over the years with competitions in particular between neighbouring towns of Rathville and Ardattin.
 There were also several internal competitions held over the years with the Ladies and Mens perpetual trophies in particular played for each year up to the 1990’s.
 There was also the Cannon Studard, Camilla Hanly and Brian Hanly cups for Juniors.